gautampadiyar/profiles/_members/gautampadiyar.md

 ---
 layout: post
 title: Gautam Padiyar
-description:
+description: No-nonsense person, loves failing, Founder KHMD
 batch: Class of 2016
-current: Studying at Shiv Nadar University
+current: Studying Computer Science at Shiv Nadar University
 image:
     profile: "gp.jpg"
 published: true
 ---
 ### Story:

-I was a hardcore android root user who eventually wanted to build a Custom ROM.
-Tried and failed miserably and took up android programming.
-Learnt Android really slowly and did only copy-paste coding for a few years.
-Slowly started understanding what I was doing and started attending various events and workshops like Design Day, BMOSC, Google I/O extended, Google Devfest, HackIndia Hackathon, and technology meetups all over Bangalore.
-Started KHMD with the idea of collaboration that cut across typical peer groups.
+I was a hardcore android root user who wanted to build a Custom ROM for my first Android phone.
+Tried and failed miserably and ended up learning android app development.
+Made extremely slow progress with android and did only copy-paste coding for more than a year.
+Slowly started understanding what I was doing.
+I attended various events and workshops like Design Day, BMOSC, Google I/O extended, Google Devfest, HackIndia Hackathon, and technology meetups all over Bangalore and that got me interested in the idea of having a community in school.
+Started KHMD with the idea of collaboration that cut across typical peer groups in school.

 ### Achievements :

-Winning Bosch i3
+Won Bosch i3 in 12th.

 ### Projects: